Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 [7]Research of Trajectory Planning for Delta Parallel Robots, 2013 International Conference on Mechatronic Sciences, Electric Engineering and Computer (MEC) </br>
 [8] doi: 10.1007/s11786-012-0123-8 </br>
 [9] Fundamentals of Robotic Mechanical Systems Theory, Methods, and Algorithms, Fourth Edition by Jorge Angeles </br>
+[10] Trajectory Planning for Automatic Machines and Robots by Luigi Biagiotti, Claudio Melchiorri